AutoResearch/autora/docs/online-experiments/firebase.md

 REACT_APP_useProlificId="False"
 ```
 - Click on `Next`
-- You will not need to run the command that is prompted in after clicking next, click `Next` again
+- You will not need to run the command that is displayed after first clicking `Next`, so click `Next` again
 - Click `Continue to console`

 ### Firestore Setup